netboxlabs/console-docs/docs/netbox-integrations/pyats.md

 # Getting Started With NetBox, PyATS and Genie

+!!! info "Learn More"
-**Note** - You can view an on-demand Webinar [Getting Started with Network Test Automation: NetBox + pyATS](https://netboxlabs.com/events/webinar-getting-started-with-network-test-automation-netbox-pyats-genie/) hosted by NetBox Labs.
+    You can view an on-demand Webinar [Getting Started with Network Test Automation: NetBox + pyATS](https://netboxlabs.com/events/webinar-getting-started-with-network-test-automation-netbox-pyats-genie/) hosted by NetBox Labs.

 ## Code Examples
 All code used in the examples below can be found in the NetBox Learning [git repository](https://github.com/netboxlabs/netbox-learning), in the directory `netbox-pyats-webinar`.